artefactual/atom-docs/user-manual/import-export/csv-import.rst

    above, to ensure that your CSV import will work.
 Here is a basic checklist of things to check for importing a CSV of events via the user interface:

+   * Target description was imported using either the command line or the CSV import feature - events import will *not* work with descriptions created in the user interface.
    * CSV file is saved with UTF-8 encodings
    * CSV file uses Linux/Unix style end-of-line characters (``/n``)
    * CSV file is less than 100 records if importing via the :term:`user interface`